tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 ## Private/public key pair

-Tokens used by the TinyMCE cloud services make use of a public/private RSA key-pair.
-This allows you as an integrator to have full control over the authentication as we don't store the private key.
-Only you have access to the private key, and only you can produce valid tokens.
-We can only verify that they are valid and extract user information from that token.
+TinyMCE cloud services tokens use public/private RSA key pairs.
+The TinyMCE cloud services only store the public key, allowing developers to have full control over the authentication.

-The private/public key pair is created in your [Tiny account page](https://apps.tiny.cloud/my-account/jwt-key-manager/), but we only store the public key on our side.
-The private key is for you to store in your backend.
+The private/public key pair can be created on your [Tiny - My Account page](https://www.tiny.cloud/my-account/jwt/), however we only store the public key on the My Account page.
+The private key should be downloaded and stored in your backend.

-> Keep the private key secure, make sure you do not commit files containing the key to public repositories or similar!
+> **Important**: Keep the private key secure, do not commit files containing the key to public repositories or websites.

+For information on generating an RSA key pair locally, see: [Creating a private/public key pair for Tiny Drive](#creatingaprivatepublickeypairfortinydrive).

 ## JWT provider URL